Atlantic Travel and Tour America win travel agency of the year awards

 Siobhan Byrne Learat won the travel agent of the year award.
 Atlas Travel and FCM won the corporate travel agency awards.

-Noel McFarlane’s Travel Focus were time winners in the long haul and specialist tour operator categories.
+Noel McAuliffe’s Travel Focus were time winners in the long haul and specialist tour operator categories.
 Camino Ways were first time winners in the digital marketing category.

 The winners included serial winners of the award in several categories.
 Amadeus won their tenth award as technology provider, Irish Ferries their tenth award in the ferries category, Lanzarote their tenth in the winter destination category.
 Bookabed won the accommodation provider for the ninth time in ten years.
 Spain won their ninth successive award for best tourist board, Sunway won their eight successive award for best tour operator to Europe.
 Austria remain undefeated in the ski destination category, having won on the eight occasions it was included as a category.
 Barcelona won the combined Europe and worldwide city award..
 They were undefeated in the Europe category.